 The prose is consistently poetic, almost lyrical.
 Fiennes manoeuvres the English language like a musical instrument in the hands of a master presenting a concerto.
 The cinematic descriptions of each place on his itinerary as he follows the birds transport the reader into the scene so deeply that this book could have been a novel.
 The people he meets on the way come alive through a series of images all the more memorable for their simplicity, such as when he receives a hawk’s feather from Eleanor, has a poignant conversation with Marshall on the train to Hudson Bay, shoots potatoes with Sam in Churchill and meets Ruth in whose house at Goose Creek he stays looking after her pets.
 A subtle spiritual undertone is woven through the narrative like a silver thread, such as when he recollects his father’s joy in watching swifts, his mother’s painting of a heron, and Odysseus’s longing for ‘Sunny Ithaca’ – ‘I know no sweeter sight than a man’s own native country’.
 Home is touched upon as an analogy for God and faith which afford ‘all the protection, comfort, steadiness and sense of belonging that home implies’.

 This is one of those books which shift the mind to a serene, meditative state, as I found when I first read it in 2011.
-At the time, I was working in a city where my parents had chosen to move to, a place that drained me of the feeling of home that I once had in Chennai.
-I was depressed by the draconian control of my parents who restricted me from travelling, driving my own car, even taking a walk to the next bus stop unless they accompanied me.
-It was around the time that I also read The Way of All Flesh by Samuel Butler and I was astonished to read how a clergyman in Victorian England and his wife tormented their son seeking to control his soul in almost the same manner as a civil engineer and his schoolteacher wife broke their daughter’s spirit in South India in the twenty first century.
+At the time, I was working in a small coastal city where my parents had chosen to move to, a place that drained me of the feeling of home that I had had in Chennai.
+I was depressed by the draconian control of my parents who restricted me from travelling, driving my own car, even taking a walk unless they accompanied me.
+It was around the time I also read The Way of All Flesh by Samuel Butler and I was astonished to note the similarities between how a clergyman in Victorian England and his wife tormented their son seeking to control his soul in the same manner as a civil engineer and his wife choked their daughter’s spirit in South India in the 21st century.

-I wrote much of this into my first novel The Reengineers and in 2013, left my parents’ house – a place I could never call home given the emotional, mental and physical abuse I had to endure as they sought to control my life.
-I returned to Chennai and later moved to the UK in a quest to heal myself through the study and practice of literature, and books like The Snow Geese helped restore my connection to my own self.
-Even though I moved on from my birth family, I have forgiven them and choose to keep good memories of times in Chennai, remembering my father as a man with a scholarly face who held my five year old hand and pointed out the migrating Siberian cranes as we went on a morning walk, taught me yoga and meditation and gave me a lifelong love of the classical arts.
+I wrote much of these reflections into my first novel The Reengineers after I returned to Chennai and later moved to England in a quest to heal myself through the study and practice of literature.
+Books like The Snow Geese helped restore my connection to my self.
+Though I moved on from my birth family, I forgave them and chose to keep good memories of times in Chennai, remembering my father as the scholarly man who held my five year old hand and pointed out the migrating Siberian cranes as we went on a morning walk, taught me yoga and meditation and gave me a lifelong love of the classical arts.
 My mother I remember as the cheerful lady who taught me to recite Shakespeare when I was seven and gave me an enduring love of the English language.

-Through his portrayal of a deeply dysfunctional family in Victorian England, Samuel Butler showed me that a child hurt and broken by their parents could heal and rebuild their life in a healthy manner.
-This novel brought home the vagaries of human nature that is common across continents, ages and cultures.
+Through his portrayal of a deeply dysfunctional family in Victorian England, Samuel Butler showed me that a child hurt by their parents could heal and rebuild their life.
+This novel brought home how the vagaries of human nature is common across continents, ages and cultures.

 Fiennes’s reflections on the meaning of home and family in The Snow Geese and more intimately in The Music Room showed me that a textbook definition of home and family as a sanctuary still existed in the world.
 This is one of the books which became home to me during my journey, and now I continue to find the feeling of home in each new novel that I write.

-Fiennes is the co-founder of First Story, a charity that provides creative writing coaching to children from underprivileged schools across the UK, where I did my master’s internship.
-I had initially wanted to intern with a top five publisher but working with First Story turned out to be a far more fulfilling experience as I saw at first hand what is perhaps one of the best uses of creative writing, to build the future of a nation.
+Fiennes is the co-founder of First Story, a charity that provides creative writing coaching to children from underprivileged schools across the UK.
+I did my master’s internship with them.
+I had wanted to intern with a top five publisher but working with First Story turned out to be a far more fulfilling experience as I got to see at first hand what is perhaps one of the best uses of creative writing, to build the future of a nation.

-The students who take First Story’s creative writing classes show a remarkable increase in their grades at school and find greater opportunities for University education.
-Many successful young writers have emerged from its programmes.
-But First Story’s greatest achievement is perhaps how they help young people to find their individual voices by expressing themselves through creative writing.
-I could relate deeply to this for though I come from a fairly privileged background, the experience of being traumatised by my birth family had silenced my voice so much that I had to teach myself to speak again through writing.
+The statistics show how students who take First Story’s creative writing classes show a remarkable increase in their grades at school and find greater opportunities for University education.
+Many successful young writers have emerged from its courses.
+But the greatest achievement of First Story is perhaps how they help young people to find their individual voices by expressing themselves through creative writing.
+I could relate deeply to this for though I come from a fairly privileged background, depression had silenced my voice for several years until I found it again through my writing.